Do I Sue Or Grieve?

 About Our Law Firm

-When you retain Lyle C. Cavin, Jr. & Associates for a Jones Act injury claim, or personal injury claim, you don’t get just one attorney, you get our entire team of dedicated professionals.
+When you retain Law Offices of Cavin and Marks, Jr. & Associates for a Jones Act injury claim, or personal injury claim, you don’t get just one attorney, you get our entire team of dedicated professionals.
 Our attorneys offer more than 150 combined years of courtroom and negotiated claims settlement experience.
 We will represent your interests with unwavering dedication, speed and expertise.